Finance & Economics

 Brigham Young University, Provo, Utah

-Over 30 years of administrative and managerial experience, 8 years as the Mayor of Heber City, 12 years college Business Management and Mathematics teaching, 20 years of local political leadership, 7 years as an Air Force officer and fighter pilot, 6 years as an Army National Guard Aviator, 9 years in academic research (electrical power industry, online pedagogy, and leadership) and 12 years as a CEO of my own business interests.
+Over 35 years of administrative and managerial experience, 2 years as an Associate Dean, 8 years as the Mayor of Heber City, 20 years college Business Management and Mathematics teaching, 20 years of local political leadership, 7 years as an Air Force officer and fighter pilot, 6 years as an Army National Guard Aviator, 13 years in academic research (electrical power industry, online pedagogy, and leadership) and 12 years as a CEO of my own business interests.
 Developed curriculum for teaching management and mathematics at the Wasatch Campus of UVSC (1997 to 2003), and supervised business and math adjunct professors.
 Currently a tenured Associate Professor of Business at the Orem Campus of UVU, teaching Operations Management and Business Calculus.
 Developed online classes for Operations Management and Business Calculus, and the first live and hybrid Business Calculus courses for the school of business.
+Helped develop an Operations Certificate.
 Also, rewrote the curriculum for the MBA MGMT 6900 class on leadership and ethics.
-Currently helping to create an Operations Management degree, including the curriculum for 2 classes in that degree.

 - Organizational leadership and Operations Research